Russia begins major military drills with Belarus after moves toward closer integration

 Russia’s deputy defense minister, Nikolai Pankov, said the exercise was “purely defensive.”
 But Western analysts have warned that Russia could use the exercise to permanently station more equipment and forces in Belarus, where it has no military bases.

-Under the OSCE’s Vienna Document, designed to ensure transparency and confidence on military exercises, nations must invite foreign military observers when more than 13,000 troops participate.
-Russia declared 12,800 troops would take part in Belarus, just under the limit, but gave the overall participation figure as 200,000.
+Under the Vienna Document of the Organization for Security and Cooperation in Europe, a protocol designed to ensure transparency and confidence regarding military exercises, nations must invite foreign military observers when more than 13,000 troops participate in drills.
+Russia declared that 12,800 troops would take part in Belarus, just under the limit, but gave the overall participation figure as 200,000.

-The military exercise, follows Lukashenko’s announcement last week that Russia would soon supply Belarus a large amount of military equipment, possibly including S-400 surface-to-air missiles.
+The military exercise follows Lukashenko’s announcement last week that Russia would soon supply Belarus a large amount of military equipment, possibly including S-400 surface-to-air missiles.

-“In the near future Russia will supply us — I won’t say how much money or what — with dozens of planes, dozens of helicopters and the most important air defense weapons.
+“In the near future, Russia will supply us — I won’t say how much money or what — with dozens of planes, dozens of helicopters and the most important air defense weapons.
 Maybe even S-400s.
-We need them very much as I’ve said in the past,” Lukashenko said last week, according to Belta state news agency.
+We need them very much as I’ve said in the past,” Lukashenko said last week, according to Belta, a state news agency.
 “In a word, the most modern equipment.
 We will equip ourselves.”

 Putin’s promise to Lukashenko last August that Russia would send in military support if protests got “out of control” helped the Belarusian leader to cling on through last year’s political crisis.

-Lukashenko has ruled Belarus, a nation of 10 million people, since 1994 by crushing dissent, jailing opponents and running successive flawed elections, while relying on Russia for loans and cheap oil, which it sells to Europe at higher prices.
+Lukashenko has ruled Belarus, a nation of 10 million, since 1994 by crushing dissent, jailing opponents and running successive flawed elections, while relying on Russia for loans and cheap oil, which it sells to Europe at higher prices.

-Moscow’s contradictory claims on troops numbers are in “a clear violation of the Vienna Document,” said Kristjan Mäe, head of the NATO and E.U.
+Moscow’s claims about troop numbers are in “a clear violation of the Vienna Document,” said Kristjan Mae, head of the NATO and E.U.
 Department at Estonia’s Ministry of Defense.
 “There is not a whole lot that the allies can do.
 It will be pointed out to Russia, but it has essentially become normalized.”

 He said Zapad was neither transparent or predictable and highlighted “a conventional military imbalance” in the region, which he called the “soft underbelly of NATO.”
-Mäe said NATO should be conducting its own “reinforcement exercises to signal our military readiness and capabilities.”
+Mae said NATO should be conducting its own “reinforcement exercises to signal our military readiness and capabilities.”

-Piotr Zochowski, senior fellow at the Center for Eastern Studies, a Polish think tank, said Lukashenko was using the exercises as a means of tightening his military grip on the country and further stifling dissent.
+Piotr Zochowski, a senior fellow at the Center for Eastern Studies, a Polish think tank, said Lukashenko was using Zapad 2021 as a means of tightening his military grip on his country and further stifling dissent.

-But the repression of dissent also serves Putin’s interests, Zochowski said, as instability in Belarus could prompt anti-Putin sentiment at home.
+But the suppression of dissent also serves Putin’s interests, Zochowski said, as instability in Belarus could prompt anti-Putin sentiment at home.

 “Moscow is interested in making Belarus increasingly isolated on the international arena, because this leads to deepening of Minsk’s dependence on Russia,” Zochowski said.